 During these study periods, I visited Arles 2019 Les Rencontres de la Photographie.

-In what follows is a reminder to self of where I visited which I can tie into the Exhibition Catalogue for a further reminder.
+In what follows is a reminder to self of where I visited which I can tie into the Exhibition Catalogue for further reminder.
 Without this record the details would disappear into a fog, I’m sure so this way I can relive the experience and resurrect the details.

 Day 1 Friday 26 July